MichaelByers/MMM-Powder/README.md

 ![powder](powder.png "powder")

 ## Config
+*the resort ID,
-Just need to get the resort ID, and a link to the resort logo
+*a link to the resort logo
+*update interval
 ```
 	defaults: {
             resorts: [